arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 - `protocolLabel` is the `protocol` in human readable form (for example `Serial port` or `DFU USB` or `Network (ssh)`)

-- `prefs` is a list of key/value pairs that represent information relative to the specific instance of the board
+- `properties` is a list of key/value pairs that represent information relative to the specific port

 - `identificationPrefs` is a list of key value pairs that represent information to identify the board **model**